When completing your entry you will need to:

 - Answers to items 1, 2, 3, 4 and Media Information

-- Optional: a word or PDF document containing the above information that supports your application.
-We suggest that you prepare your answers in a Word document saved to your computer and attach or copy and paste your answers to the website, so you have a copy for your records
+- We suggest that you prepare your answers in a Word document saved to your computer and copy and paste your answers to the website, so you have a copy for your records.

 - Please add email@example.com to your contacts list to make sure emails regarding your nomination go straight to your inbox and not your spam folder.

 The judging process is conducted in three stages.

 In stage one, all entries submitted are assessed against the eligibility criteria and responses evaluated.
 Those entries whose submission meets GBA’s criteria and gain a higher than average aggregate numerical score against the questions are further evaluated at stage two.
 All entries are judged independently by two (2) judges who are business professionals.
 All judges are carefully selected and co-ordinated to ensure that the judging process is fair, objective and free of bias or influence.

 Note: All entries are judged within their nominated entry category.